-The U.S. Citizenship and Immigration Service (USCIS) requires a biometrics appointment (sometimes called the “fingerprint appointment”) as part of many applications for immigration benefits.
-At these appointments, the U.S. government will take your fingerprints, pictures, and signature to use for background-check and identification purposes.
-Usually, USCIS will schedule a date and time for the biometrics appointment for you.
-Sometimes, though, you will need to schedule it yourself.
+The U.S. Citizenship and Immigration Service (USCIS) requires a biometrics appointment as part of many applications for immigration benefits.
+This is sometimes called the "fingerprint appointment."
+At the appointment, the U.S. government will take your fingerprints, pictures, and signature.
+These are used to run a background check and for identification purposes.
+Usually, USCIS will schedule a date and time for the biometrics appointment for you, but something you have to schedule it yourself.
 If you have a conflict, you can attend your scheduled biometrics appointment early or reschedule it for a later, more convenient time.
-But it’s best to attend your appointment at the scheduled time whenever possible.
+But it’s best to attend at the scheduled time whenever possible.
 This article explains what happens at a biometrics appointment, how you should prepare for it, and what you should and should not bring along to your appointment.

-If you apply for immigration benefits from inside the United States (adjustment of status), your biometrics appointment will be at a local USCIS office close to the address you listed on your application.
-Adjustment of status applicants will usually have their biometrics appointment before their Green Card interview.
+If you apply for immigration benefits from inside the United States through an adjustment of status, your biometrics appointment will be at a local USCIS office close to the address you listed on your application.
+Adjustment of status applicants will usually have their biometrics appointment before their green card interview.

-If you are applying for immigration from outside the United States (consular processing), your biometrics appointment will be at the U.S. consulate or embassy processing your application.
+If you are applying for immigration from outside the United States through consular processing, your biometrics appointment will be at the U.S. consulate or embassy processing your application.
 Consular processing applicants will usually have their biometrics appointment sometime after the U.S. consulate schedules their immigration application interview.

-Most of the time, the USCIS service center or the U.S. consulate handling your application will inform you of your biometrics appointment with an appointment notice (called an ASC notice), roughly 5 to 8 weeks after you file your application.
+Most of the time, the USCIS service center or the U.S. consulate handling your application will inform you of your biometrics appointment with an appointment notice (called an ASC notice), roughly 5-8 weeks after you file your application.
 You will receive the appointment letter at the mailing address you provided on your application.
-The names of who must attend the biometrics appointment are on the appointment notice.
+The names of those who must attend the biometrics appointment are on the appointment notice.
 Only the people listed on the notice have to attend the biometrics appointment.

 In some rare cases, you will need to schedule your biometrics appointment yourself by contacting your local embassy or consulate.
 When you do so, the embassy or consulate will tell you who needs to attend the appointment, and what they should bring with them.